codefellows/sea-c11-javascript/students/karlgentner/README.md

 Contents:

+functionDecorator.js : function that accepts a function as an argument and tracks how many times the function was called.

 oldestLivingFather.js : function that accepts array of objects (people) and returns the name of the oldest living father.

 stringDelimiter.js : function that takes in a string seperated by a seperator and returns an array of strings in between the seperators.